jameslnewell/rechannel/README.md

 - `routes : Element|function` _Required_.
 A `<Route/>` element or a function creating a `<Route/>` element.
 Function are passed the `getState()` and `dispatch()` methods from the redux store (useful for restricting access in a `onEnter` hook).
 Learn more about configuring routes in the [React Router docs](https://github.com/reactjs/react-router/blob/master/docs/guides/RouteConfiguration.md).
 - `reducer : object` _Required_.
 A keyed object of reducer functions that may be passed to `combineReducers()`.
 Learn more about reducer functions in the [Redux docs](http://redux.js.org/docs/Glossary.html#reducer).
-- `middleware : array<function>` Optional.
+- `middleware : array<function>|function` Optional.
 An array of middleware functions.
 Learn more about middleware functions in the [Redux docs](http://redux.js.org/docs/Glossary.html#middleware).
-- `enhancer : array<function>` Optional.
+- `enhancer : array<function>|function` Optional.
 An array of enhancer functions.
 Learn more about enhancer functions in the [Redux docs](http://redux.js.org/docs/Glossary.html#store-enhancer).
 - `history : History` Optional.
 A [history](https://www.npmjs.com/package/history) instance.
 Default's to `react-router`'s `browserHistory` on the client and the result of `react-router`'s `createMemoryHistory` on the server.
 Learn more about history objects in the `react-router` [Histories docs](https://github.com/reactjs/react-router/blob/master/docs/guides/Histories.md).

 Hooks: